Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Immune system modulators: Substances known as immunomodulators strengthen your body’s defenses against cancer.
 BCG, cytokines, and immunomodulatory medications are examples of immune system modulators.

-Cytokines alert your immune system to invaders like malignant cells so that they can be dealt with.
+Cytokines alert your immune system to invaders like cancerous cells so that they can be dealt with.
 In order for immune system cells to coordinate attacks on certain cancerous targets, they facilitate communication between the cells.
-In addition to helping in elimination of diseased cells, cytokines also serve to prolong the life of good cells and inhibit the growth of cancerous ones.
+In addition to helping in elimination of diseased cells, cytokines also serve to prolong the life of good cells and induce death in cancerous cells.

 Healthcare providers use two different cytokines to treat cancer:

 • Interleukins: Both the immunological response and immune system cell communication are triggered by these proteins.
-White blood cell counts are raised in your body by IL-2, a particular kind of interleukin.
-T and B cells, which aid in the fight against cancer, are examples of this.
+One specific interleukin, IL-2, enhances the quantity of white blood cells in your body, including T-cells and B-cells, which play crucial roles in combating cancer.
 Physicians may treat cancer, particularly melanoma and kidney cancer, with lab-made interleukins, similar to how they do with interferons.

 • Immunomodulatory drugs: Medications that strengthen your immune system are known as immunomodulatory medicines, or biologic response modifiers.
 Certain medications inhibit the growth of new blood vessels in malignant tumors.
 These medications may be prescribed by healthcare providers to patients with advanced stages of certain lymphoma types.
-Immunomodulatory medications comprise of Thalidomide (Thalomid®), lenalidomide (Revlimid®), pomalidomide (Pomalyst®), and imiquimod (Aldara®, Zyclara®).
+Immunomodulatory medications comprise of thalidomide, lenalidomide, pomalidomide, and imiquimod.

 Lenalidomide, pomalidomide, and thalidomide induce the release of IL-2 from cells.
 IL-2 helps in the production of more white blood cells by your body to combat cancer.
-The three medications also slow the development of cancerous tumors.
-They achieve this by stopping the tumors from forming the new blood vessels that they require to continue spreading.
-Imidaclovir, another immunomodulatory medication, causes cells to secrete cytokines.
+The three medications also slow the growth of cancerous tumors.
+They achieve this by stopping the tumors from forming the new blood vessels that they require to continue growing.
+Imiquimod another immunomodulatory medication, causes cells to release cytokines.

 Reasons for undergoing the procedure

-• Checkpoint inhibitors: Checkpoint inhibitors are commonly used by healthcare providers to treat many different types of cancers.
-Checkpoint inhibitors are typically used by healthcare providers to treat advanced cancer, cancer that has spread, cancer that is not surgically treatable, or cancer that has not responded to previous treatments.
-Drugs known as checkpoint inhibitors may be used in conjunction with other therapies like targeted therapy or chemotherapy.
+• Checkpoint inhibitors: Checkpoint inhibitors are commonly used by healthcare providers to treat many different types of cancers, particularly in cases of advanced cancer, metastatic cancer, non-resectable cancer, or cancer that have not responded to previous treatments.
+Checkpoint inhibitors may be used in conjunction with other therapies like targeted therapy or chemotherapy.

 As more and more types of cancer are discovered that can be treated with immunotherapy, the following list is likely to expand: